 I was Chair of the Executive Committee of the Society for Social History of Medicine from 2015 to 2018.

-Check out my book A History of Lung Cancer: The Recalcitrant Disease
+Also check out: A History of Lung Cancer: The Recalcitrant Disease

 Reviewed in: British Journal for the History of Science, Bulletin of the History of Medicine, Isis, Lancet Oncology, Social History of Medicine, Sociology of Health and Illness, Studies in History and Philosophy of Biological and Biomedical Sciences